Mixed Signal Analyzer

 Analyze circuit simulation data

 The Mixed-Signal Analyzer app enables you to visualize, analyze, and identify trends in mixed-signal simulation data.
 With the Cadence® Virtuoso ADE-MATLAB® Integration option you can import databases of circuit-level simulation results in MATLAB.
 To gain insights into the data, you can plot trends where you can vary different process parameters and see how the system behavior changes.
+You can compare the simulation results between different simulation runs and save and export your results.

 Open the Mixed Signal Analyzer App